Call Center Attrition Rates, Benchmarks, & Industry Standards

 Attrition Rates by Country

 Turnover rates vary greatly depending on where you are located, and if you work at an in-house call center or are a subcontractor.
 Below are a few call center attrition rates in various countries.
 This research was performed by the Global Call Centre Research Network, consisting of over 40 researchers and scholars from 20 different countries.
-See more about their research on call center attrition and management.

 In-house call centers attrition rates: